Jimmy Dore

 James Patrick Anthony Dore (born July 26, 1965) is an American stand-up comedian, political commentator, podcaster and YouTube personality.
-He is the host of The Jimmy Dore Show, a comedic political talk show on Rokfin, Rumble, Twitter and YouTube.
+He is the host of The Jimmy Dore Show, a comedic political talk show available on Rokfin, Rumble, Twitter and YouTube.

 Dore started as a comedian in Chicago, Illinois, in 1989 and made several appearances on late night talk shows early in his comedy career.
 From 2005 onward, his performances increasingly included political commentary.
 Dore was affiliated with The Young Turks from 2009 to 2019 and appeared on The Young Turks Network show titled Aggressive Progressives.
 From 2009 to 2021, The Jimmy Dore Show was broadcast on public radio station KPFK 90.7 FM in Los Angeles, California.
 From 2021 onward, The Jimmy Dore Show became entirely independent and streams live, as well as posts, via Rokfin, Rumble, Twitter and YouTube regularly.

 Early life

 Dore was born in southwest Chicago, Illinois, on July 26, 1965, into a Catholic family of Polish and Irish descent.
 He was raised in the blue-collar neighborhood of Vittum Park.

 Dore has 11 siblings and is the youngest of seven boys.
 Due to his large family, Dore grew accustomed to playing to an audience early in life, and he used comedy to avoid beatings from his older brothers.
 Dore's father was a policeman who owned a brickwork business.
 Dore has described his father as being a Reagan Democrat, and in Dore's senior year of high school, he argued with his father against Ronald Reagan's presidency.

 For 12 years, he attended Catholic schools, followed by Illinois State University, dropping out after three years and gaining employment as a forklift driver.
 He later graduated from Columbia College Chicago with a degree in marketing communications.